 Although creating a detailed implementation plan is important, project managers should stay flexible.

 You can’t control everything, and changes to the plan here and there are inevitable.

 Routinely asking your team for their input on the project and its progress is a great way to stay informed about on-the-ground challenges and help address them.
-Listen often and take your team’s perspectives to heart. monday.com is a great place to gather feedback and make improvements in your project implementation.
+Listen often and take your team’s perspectives to heart. monday.com with project management is a great place to gather feedback and make improvements in your project implementation.